MikeCer/Ready-AI-APP-ST304/Lab_Modules/02_Blue_Green_deployments/02_Blue_Green_deployments.md

 2. Double check the results of the _apply_ operation by executing:

-     ```dos
-    kubectl get deployment ; kubectl get service
+    +++kubectl get deployment ; kubectl get service+++
-    ```

     ![kubectl output](https://github.com/felucian/Ready-AI-APP-ST304/blob/master-private/Lab_Modules/02_Blue_Green_deployments/imgs/mod_02_img_01.png?raw=true)
    Right now both environments, green (bookervice-v1.0) and blue (bookservice-2.0) are deployed, **but only one will receive live traffic**.
 In our case, the bookservice is configured to aim to the green environment.

 3. Take note of the External-IP reported in the output, it will be used in the next step

-## 3. Generate HTTP requests vs the BookService API
+## 3. Generate HTTP requests against the BookService API

-At this point we need to generate some HTTP traffic versus the BookService API using the _poller.ps1_ PowerShell script; this will highlight the effects of the blue \ green deployment strategy once we proceed to execute the swap between green and blue version.
+At this point we need to generate some HTTP traffic against the BookService API using the _poller.ps1_ PowerShell script; this will highlight the effects of the blue \ green deployment strategy once we proceed to execute the swap between green and blue version.

-1. Start a new PowerShell as admin and execute the following command to allow the execution of the _poller.ps1_ script
+1. **Start a NEW PowerShell** as administrator and execute the following command to allow the execution of the _poller.ps1_ script

-    ```powershell
-    Set-ExecutionPolicy Unrestricted
-    ```
+    +++Set-ExecutionPolicy Unrestricted+++

     as the following screenshot